fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 ![](/img/articles/peanuthero-dofus-dmca.png)

-As *Peanuthero*, Alex would send false DMCAs to Cloudflare as *Alexandre Gagnon*.
+Alex would send false DMCAs to Cloudflare under his own name, perhaps not realising that DMCA notices are always forwarded to the subject of the complainant.

 Alex identified himself as the owner of AsterionServeurs and Acuata.com on his [former personal website](https://web.archive.org/web/20141218054701/http://peanuthero.com/).